truonand000/ESLint_Prettier_Tutorial/README.md

 ## ESLint Configuation

 Now that ESLint is installed globally, we can initialize a configuration file for eslint that will be named `.eslintrc.json`.
-ESLint has a that walks you through making initial configurations to your `.eslintrc.json`, which can be executed by entering in the following command into your command line (make sure that you are still at the root of your project directory):
+ESLint has an "--init" option that walks you through making initial configurations to your `.eslintrc.json`, which can be executed by entering in the following command into your command line (make sure that you are still at the root of your project directory):

 ```javascript
 eslint --init